 Jem Stone

-Jem Stone, We Al-li Lead Facilitator and Trainer, is a proud First Nations woman of Bundjalung descent with mixed heritage, dedicated to weaving Indigenous knowledge systems and neuroscience through a Two-Eyed Seeing approach to support trauma recovery, education, and community wellbeing.
+Jem Stone, We Al-li Lead Facilitator and Trainer, is a proud First Nations woman of Bundjalung descent and mixed heritage, living on Bundjalung Country in Northern NSW, where she continues to deepen her connection to Country, culture, and community.
+She is dedicated to weaving Indigenous and western knowledge systems through a Two-Eyed Seeing approach to support trauma recovery, education, and community wellbeing.

 Her work is a living expression of extensive training, professional practice, and lived experience, guided by Elders, cultural teachers, and the timeless wisdom of Country, culture, community, and Ancestors.

-She walks gently as a contemporary Earth custodian, committed to cultural continuity, relational accountability, and the wellbeing of future generations.
+She walks gently as a contemporary Earth custodian, dedicated to a world where people and the Earth can thrive together now and for future generations.

 Licensed Provider